h4ppyd4ys/Kajal/about/about.md

 ---
+title: "About"
 layout: page
-title: About
 permalink: /about/
 ---

 Trying Something New

-### More Information

-yes yes...coming soon
+### Unity is Strength, Diversity is Balance, Freedom is Love

+Transparency
+Accountability
+Quality
+Traceability

 ### Contact me